buntec/neovim-scalavista/README.md

 * Jump to definition (:ScalavistaGoto) - (does not currently work for external dependencies)
 * Linting (gutter signs and quickfix window)

-scalavista is not as feature-complete as ENSIME https://github.com/ensime but instead aims to be minimalistic and lightweight.
+scalavista is not as feature-complete as [ENSIME](https://github.com/ensime) but instead aims to be minimalistic and lightweight.
 (In particular, it does not work for Java sources.)

-This Neovim plugin is a front-end to the scalavista language-server https://github.com/buntec/scalavista, which in turn is a thin wrapper around Scala's presentation compiler.
+This Neovim plugin is a front-end to the [scalavista](https://github.com/buntec/scalavista) language-server, which in turn is a thin wrapper around Scala's presentation compiler.

 ## Prerequisites

 * Neovim with Python3 support.
 * The `install.sh` script uses `wget` to download the scalavista back-end jars and `pip3` to install the required Python packages.
-* sbt and sbt-scalavista plugin are highly recommended.
+* sbt and the [sbt-scalavista plugin](https://github.com/buntec/sbt-scalavista) are highly recommended.

 ## Install